 - 2 teaspoons sea salt

 1) In a small saucepan, gently heat the water and buttermilk to 110 degrees F (43 degrees C).
-Place the yeast and 1/4 teaspoon of the sugar in a small bowl; pour the heated buttermilk mixture into the bowl and let proof for 5 minutes.
+Place the yeast and 1/4 teaspoon of the sugar in a small bowl; pour half of the heated buttermilk mixture into the bowl and let proof for 5 minutes.

 2) In a large bowl, combine the flours, oats, remaining sugar and salt.
 Add the yeast mixture, remaining buttermilk mixture and butter and mix with a wooden spoon to combine.